Pulitzer Prize Fiction Winner

 Summary

-A career-spanning gathering of sixty-one stories that map the cocktail parties, commuter trains, and quiet desperations of mid-century suburban life in New York and New England.
-Cheever's voice moves easily from social comedy to near-mythic strangeness, finding moral weight in swimming pools, train platforms, and adulterous afternoons.
-The volume is considered one of the great single-author short-fiction collections in American literature.
+A career spanning gathering of sixty one stories that map the cocktail parties, commuter trains, and quiet desperations of midcentury suburban life in New York and New England.
+Cheever's voice moves easily from social comedy to near mythic strangeness, finding moral weight in swimming pools, train platforms, and adulterous afternoons.
+Readers consider the volume one of the great single author short fiction collections in American literature.

 Historical Context & Significance

-Cheever was often called "the O'Hara of the suburbs"; this win was a crowning achievement for a writer who had spent 40 years mastering the short story form.
+Many called Cheever the O'Hara of the suburbs.
+This win was a crowning achievement for a writer who had spent 40 years mastering the short story form.